 - A friend to spot for you in case of accidents or to hand you tools as you need them

-Lifting your Jeep is the perfect way to make more ground clearance so you can use larger tires or cover terrain that is rougher.
-Doing the work yourself saves your installation costs, but having a professional do the work provides you with a guarantee of proper installation.
+Lifting your Jeep is the perfect way to make more ground clearance so you can use larger tires or rougher cover terrain.
+Doing the work yourself saves installation costs, but having a professional do the work guarantees proper installation.